As we move into the next stage of the COVID-19 recovery roadmap and many restrictions ease, you may experience mixed and fluctuating feelings.

 Looking after a child or young person

-The past few months have been hard on everyone, including our kids.
+The past year has been hard on everyone, including our kids.
 But there are lots of things we can do to support them at this time.
 Be there to listen, stay involved in their life, support positive routines, encourage their interests, take what they say seriously.
 Find tips on supporting children or young people at Every Mind Matters.

 Contacts and links to additional support